smogon/damage-calc/README.md

 the data layer it ships with.

 **The data in `calc/data` must be kept in sync with Pokémon Showdown.
-If there is an issue with the calc's data, please first fix it in the simulator.** In general, you should probably not be making manual edits to any of the data files, and in the future, they are likely to be generated programmatically.
+If there is an issue with the calc's data, please fix it in the simulator first.** In general, you should probably not be making manual edits to any of the data files, and in the future, they are likely to be generated programmatically.